Listen to Travis' raw new single 'Valentine'

 The frontman returned to the role of Travis’ core songwriter for each track on ’10 Songs’, his first time doing so since 2003’s ’12 Memories’.

-Healy also revealed that he had “about 10 albums’ worth of stuff”, having spent the past four years writing.
+Healy also revealed that he had “about 10 albums’ worth of stuff” under his belt, having spent the past four years writing.
 “From that, you can get about 10 really good things out of it,” he said

 “I’ve just been cruising for the last few records.
 I was pretending to drive.
 As a songwriter, I don’t feel like I’ve dug very deeply.
 This time, that’s not the case – shit happens and there’s a lot more to write about.”